ivanchanzhengyang/Project-1/README.md

 ### Conclusion

 In conclusion, our analysis provides insights into the relationship between rainy days and ridership in public transportation.
 While a negative correlation exists, it is not the sole determinant of ridership patterns.
-The influence of rainy weather is part of a
+The influence of rainy weather is part of a multifaceted landscape of factors shaping ridership trends.